Sequential hermaphroditism (called

 [edit] Proximate causes

 Many studies have focused on the proximate causes of sequential hermaphroditism.
 The role of aromatase has been widely studied in this area.
 Aromatase is an enzyme that controls the androgen/estrogen ratio in animals by catalyzing the conversion of testosterone into oestradiol, which is irreversible.
 It has been discovered that the aromatase pathway mediates sex change in both directions.[12]
 Many studies also involve understanding the effect of aromatase inhibitors on sex change.
-One such study was performed by Kobayashi et al. In their study they tested the role of estrogens in male three-spot wrasses (Halichoeres trimaculatus).
-They discovered that fish treated with aromatase inhibitors showed decreased gonodal weight, plasma estrogen level and spermatogonial proliferation in the testis as well as increased androgen levels.
-Their results suggest that estrogens are important in the regulation of spermatogenesis in this protogynous hermaphrodite.[13][edit]
-Botany
+One such study was performed by Kobayashi et al. In their study they tested the role of estrogens in male three-spot wrasses (

 [edit] Flowering plants